seantcaron/tools/README.md

 A collection of useful systems administration tools and scripts too small to justify their own repository.

+#### addslurmusers.pl

+Create a shell script to add a list of users back to the SLURM accounting system given a dump of the output of ```sacctmgr show user``` from a previous SLURM installation.

 #### beacon.go

 Light error LEDs on drives in JBOD cabinets.